-I left for a grueling fourteen hour road trip at the end of April 2017 so that I could move in and attend the orientation.
+I left for a grueling fourteen hour road trip at the end of April 2017 so that I could move in and attend the orientation for my temporary job.
 Unfortunately, as I was not accustomed to how Michigan is, all of my clothes were made for spring.
-When I arrived in Cheboygan late at night and saw clumps of snow on the ground, I quickly realized I was in for a struggle.
-With only a hoodie and jeans, I boarded the ferry the next morning with my parents, a single suitcase, backpack, ukulele and camera bag to move into my temporary home.
+When I arrived in Cheboygan late at night and saw clumps of snow on the ground, I quickly realized I was in for a wild few months.
+With only a hoodie and jeans, I boarded the ferry the following morning with my parents, a single suitcase, backpack, ukulele, and a camera bag to move into my temporary home.

 Starting to Work

 On top of meeting a lot of interesting people and eventually getting two more roommates, work was actually fun.
-It wasn’t just a job, it was actually something I looked forward to.
+It wasn’t just a job; my job was actually something that I looked forward to.
 It was my first full time job that I had ever had.
-My roommates and I got up at 9:00 am every day together, would tell jokes and talk as we prepared for the day and walked to our stations together.
+My roommates and I got up at 9:00 am every day together, would tell jokes and talk as we prepared for the day, and walked to our stations together.
 One of the reasons that working was so fun was because we never did the same thing every single day.